jharveysmith/nanowrimo-2018/notes/notes_03_skunk_satan_story_ideas.md

 There is talk of a skunk nationalist/self-determination movement, but no one really has a concrete clue of what that entails except for the most hardcore or "crazy" members.
+(It's all in the founders's heads.)
 Bisky attends a few meetings but isn't quite sure she agrees with the "crazies", the militant skunks who talk about "revolution" but never really do anything.
 Bisky does admit that a nation of all skunks is very appealing, though.

 - **Mephitidae Liberation Movement**
 - **Mephitidae Nationalism** -- "we're not _skunks_, we're mephitidae!"